AlexNS-Dev/react-component-preview/README.md

 3. **Render:** Click the **Run** button or use the key combination **Ctrl + Enter** to update the preview section with your changes.

 ## Deployment
 This project is deployed using GitHub Pages.
-You can visit the live version at: [React Component Preview](https://alexns-dev.github.io/react-code-editor-preview/)
+You can visit the live version at [React Component Preview](https://alexns-dev.github.io/react-code-editor-preview/)